RiyaLdn/Web-App-DevOps-Project/README.md

 Finally, we had to create some changes to the application code to incorporate the Managed Identity credentials.
 This means we can securely retrieve the database connection details from the Key Vault.

-In the [app.py](app.py) file, we added the following libraries:
+In the [app.py](app.py) file, we added the following libraries.
+You must also add these libraries in the [requirements.txt](requirements.txt) file.

 ```
 pip install azure-identity
 pip install azure-keyvault-secrets
 ```

-Then the following changes were made to the code:
+Then the following changes were made to the [app.py](app.py) code:

 ```
 from azure.identity import ManagedIdentityCredential